Gender disparities in the dissemination and acquisition of scientific knowledge: Acknowledgments

 \section{Acknowledgments}

-C.Z. acknowledges the support of 101086712-LearnData-HORIZON-WIDERA-2022-TALENTS-01 financed by EUROPEAN RESEARCH EXECUTIVE AGENCY (REA) (\url{https://cordis.europa.eu/project/id/101086712}).
-C.Z. and L.G. thank C\'esar Hidalgo and Bal\'azs Lengyel for the insightful comments and discussion.
+C.Z. acknowledges funding by the European Union under Horizon EU project LearnData, 101086712.
+C.Z. and L.G. thank C\'esar Hidalgo, Bal\'azs Lengyel, Vito Latora and Esteban Mu\~noz for the insightful comments and discussion.
 L.G. and F.B. acknowledge support of the Air Force Office of Scientific Research under award number FA8655-22-1-7025.
-J.B. was supported by the Austrian Science Promotion Agency FFG under project No. 873927 ESSENCSE. and is a recipient of a DOC Fellowship of the Austrian Academy of Sciences at the Complexity Science Hub.
+J.B. was supported by the Austrian Science Promotion Agency FFG under project No. 873927 ESSENCSE and the DOC Fellowship of the Austrian Academy of Sciences.